The proposed new statement follows the Evangelical

 There is none righteous, no, not one;11 There is none who understands; There is none who seeks after God.12 They have all turned aside; They have together become unprofitable; There is none who does good, no, not one.

 But is this the whole truth.
 What does God see when he looks at us?
-If we are making a brief statement about mankind’s status before God, what is it?
+If we are making a brief statement about

 We believe in